opendocsg/slw-judgments-backfill/2002_SGHC_58/report.md

  (b) Relevance – the evidence would probably have an important influence on the result of the case, though it need not be decisive; and

- (c) Reliability – the evidence must be apparently credible, though it need not be incontrovertible: see Pandiyan Thanaraju Rogers v PP [2001] 3 SLR 281; Juma’at bin Samad v PP [1993] 3 SLR 338.
+ (c) Reliability – the evidence must be apparently credible, though it need not be incontrovertible: see Pandiyan Thanaraju Rogers v PP <span class="citation">[2001] 3 SLR 281</span>; Juma’at bin Samad v PP <span class="citation">[1993] 3 SLR 338</span>.

 39     I refused the motion to admit both medical reports because it had been clearly open to the defence during the trial before the magistrate to call these doctors as expert witnesses.
 For some reason, counsel did not do so, even though it was a key thrust of the defence that Umi’s injuries were sustained as a result of the fall rather than the alleged punch.

 40     It was pointed out that the ‘non-availability’ requirement was not an absolute one.
 The Court may allow evidence to be admitted at the appeal stage notwithstanding its availability at trial, if, in extenuating circumstances, the rejection of such evidence would result in a miscarriage of justice.
-This very narrow exception is in line with the core principle of s 257 of the Criminal Procedure Code that fresh evidence should be received in the interests of justice: _Lee Yuen Hong v PP_ [2000] 2 SLR 339 ; _Chan Chun Yee v PP_ [1998] 3 SLR 638.
+This very narrow exception is in line with the core principle of s 257 of the Criminal Procedure Code that fresh evidence should be received in the interests of justice: _Lee Yuen Hong v PP_ <span class="citation">[2000] 2 SLR 339</span> ; _Chan Chun Yee v PP_ <span class="citation">[1998] 3 SLR 638</span>.
 Be that as it may, I was of the opinion that the present situation did not fall within the ambit of the exception, for the very simple reason that the defence had been content throughout the trial to rely on the evidence of Dr Tan and Dr Quah.

 41     It was submitted by defence counsel that the lawyer who had conducted Ang’s defence before the judge was unable to tender expert evidence because the forensic psychologist from the Centre for Forensic Medicine, who had been ready and willing to testify, could not obtain permission from his superiors in the department to do so.
 Even at the appeal stage, counsel faced the same difficulty.
 In a letter dated 29 January 2002, the Director of the Centre wrote to defence counsel to inform them that, as a matter of policy, the Centre being part of the Health Sciences Authority "should not be involved in defence work which pertained to criminal cases".